Supplement: ODE Plugin Explanation¶

 rootLink->dw().setZero();

-//Sets the velocity, acceleration, angular velocity and angular acceleration of the root link to 0.
+// Set the root link's velocity, acceleration, angular velocity, and angular acceleration to zero.

 for(int i=0; i < body.numJoints(); ++i){